Imagine you could literally peek into the minds of your customers and prospects!

 A short sales cycle length means you are moving your leads through the pipeline quickly and closing deals faster.
 A long sales cycle length means you may need to streamline the stages of your sales, overcome objections, or provide more value to your prospects.

-The average sales cycle length for B2B companies is around 102 days.
+❓Did You Know The average sales cycle length for B2B companies is around 102 days.

 Conversion rate is the percentage of leads who become customers after going through your sales process.
 It shows how well you move your leads through the sales funnel and persuade them to buy from you.

-A high conversion rate means you are providing a smooth and satisfying customer journey and addressing their pain points and objections.
+A high conversion rate means providing a smooth and satisfying customer journey and addressing their pain points and objections.
 A low conversion rate means you may need to improve your lead nurturing, follow-up, or closing skills.

 Conversion rate = (Number of customers / Number of leads) x 100